 Planning for nonprofits pose particular challenges but can be done.
 Management can learn from past mistakes and try to get a better planning model moving forward.
 The concept here is that nonprofits must take planning seriously and keep on improving it.
 Donors and grantors like to see a nonprofit planning ahead and not just putting off fires.

-You can check out my books:
+You can check out my books at: